-The next morning the village monk was supposed to accompany the arahant to the landowner’s house, but he rang the gong with the back of his fingernail so it would not be heard and then went to the landowner’s house alone.
+The next morning, the village monk was supposed to accompany the arahant to the landowner’s house, but he rang the gong with the back of his fingernail so it would not be heard and then went to the landowner’s house alone.
 He told his sponsor that the arahant didn’t wake up that morning and suggested he did not want to return because the food served the day before was not fancy enough.
-Assuming instead that he must have been weary from the journey, the landowner asked the village monk to take a bowl full of delicious food to the arahant.
+Assuming instead that the arahant must have been weary from the journey, the landowner asked the village monk to take him a bowl full of delicious food.
 The monk, still acting with a jealous heart, discarded the food instead of delivering it.
 He was immediately racked with remorse, fell ill, and died soon after.

 The monk suffered hundreds of thousands of years of damnation in hell before being reborn for five hundred lives as an ogre who never found enough food to eat, five hundred more lives as an eternally hungry dog, and then as a starving child named Mittavindaka in a beggar family.
 His mother and father, tormented by the perpetual hunger pangs that had struck them every day since the boy had been born, knew they were cursed and cast Mittavindaka out of their home.